railcore/railcore.github.io/hardware/belts.md

  * "Gates Bicycle Belt Tension Meter" app
  * [Gates Carbon Drive app](https://play.google.com/store/apps/details?id=com.gates.carbondrivecalculator)

 Belts have been measured to usually be around 60hz on the long return.
-The belt returns on the left, between the two idlers, should be around 40-45Hz or so, according to Gates' design software.
+The belt returns on the left, between the two idlers, should be around 41Hz (40-45Hz should be fine) on the 300ZL series, according to Gates' design software.
+(50Hz on the 250ZL series)

 5m of belt is enough to do both belts on either printer.
 The 300ZL is roughly 2.2m of belt per side.